Archiving

 ARCHIVING_USER_AGENT_SUFFIX | :user_agent_suffix | string | (none) | Appended to crawler User-Agent. |

-ARCHIVING_STORAGE_COMPRESSION | compression (under Storage.Local) | "none" or "gzip" | "none" | Compression for new local snapshots. |
+ARCHIVING_LOCAL_COMPRESSION | :compression | "none" or "gzip" | "gzip" | Compression for new local snapshots. |

 Compression